Classic Vacuum Pumps Contact Us

 EDCO offers six different series of Classic pumps, each having different performance characteristics and optimum operating air pressures, and all are priced the same.
 This allows the proper pump to be selected for a particular application without any concern for pump price.

 Classic vacuum pumps from EDCO USA are available in standard configuration or compact Mini-Classic configuration that use the same six nozzle series to provide equal performance.

-How Does an Air-powered Vacuum Pump Work?Compressed air powered vacuum generators (pumps) employ the Bernoulli principle which states that an increase in the speed of a fluid occurs simultaneously with a decrease in pressure or a decrease in the fluid's potential energy.
+How Does an Air-powered Vacuum Generator Work?Compressed air powered vacuum pumps, also known as vacuum generators, employ the Bernoulli principle which states that an increase in the speed of a fluid occurs simultaneously with a decrease in pressure or a decrease in the fluid's potential energy.

 The simplest single-stage vacuum generator consists of two nozzles housed in a body with connecting ports.
 The first nozzle is supplied with compressed air and is shaped to funnel airflow into a reduced diameter passage to increase its velocity in the gap between the first and second nozzle so the low-pressure zone (vacuum) occurs in the gap and is available to do work by, for example, connecting to vacuum cups.
 The airstream continues to expand through the larger second nozzle and exits to atmosphere through the exhaust port.

 A two-stage vacuum pump consists of three nozzles having successively larger diameter passages.
 Airflow from the second nozzle passes into the third nozzle in order to extract more energy from the airstream before exhausting to atmosphere.
 The first stage develops deep vacuum but with low vacuum flow and the second stage produces shallow vacuum but with high vacuum flow.
 These very different performance characteristics are beneficially combined by adding a flapper-style check valve between the two stages.